msawczyn/EFDesigner/VSMarketplace blurb.md

 **1.2.0 [ Next version ]**

+*   Roslyn-based code analysis now allows dragging C# files onto the design surface to add or update classes and enums
 *   Added optional generation of INotifyPropertyChanged interface and implementation for entities
 *   Property grid hides element properties if they're not appropriate for the EF version
 *   Added ability to tag model as a specific EF version (especially useful for EF Core as new capabilities are being added often)